augchan42/augchan42.github.io/_posts/2024-02-29-Brainstorming AI Driven Photo Critic.md

 There should be multiple phases of metadata extraction - from simple to complex:

+Basic Metadata:
+- filename, resolution, camera make and model, colors, gps

 Convolutional Neural Networks (CNNs):
-- Basic metadata like resolution, camera make and model, colors
 - Scene recognition (what's in the photo (monument), what is the setting (Eiffel Tower)
-- GPS Location (Paris)
+- Location (e.g., Paris - if available from landmarks)
-- Style and Aesthetics (hue, saturation value, duotones) - however from my check on arxiv and mdpi there's nothing really great yet)

-This raw data is the basis of the context that would be sent to a smart, reasoning Instruct capable LLM.
+- Face detection, features, expressions

 CLIP (Contrastive Language-Image Pre-training) developed by OpenAI:
 - Image Captioning - generate descriptive text for a given image